How much does it cost to attend ASMSA?

 How do I get admitted to ASMSA?

 Students must be residents of the state of Arkansas and have a minimum 3.25 unweighted grade point average (GPA).
 Students should complete the application in full, which must include ACT, SAT or COMPASS scores from Oct.
-1, 2013, through April 1, 2014.
+1, 2014, through April 1, 2015.
 Finally, students must attend an interview.
-Those wishing to be considered for early admission must take part in the shadow experience.

 What score do I need on the ACT or SAT in order to get accepted?